thanasisn/POLAr/README.md

 # POLAr

-Some R language functions to read data from Polar watch files.
+A package for R language with some functions to read data from Polar watch files.

 It can parse `.pdd` exercise files and user the user `.ppd` file.